Omkar-Ghongade/ogDoctor/README.md

 # Key-Features

-      1. To get the Patient connected with the Doctor relavent to Symptons entered by you.

-      2. Patient will be able to see the doctos profile

-      3. Chat feature between the Doctor and Patient for Discussion.

-      4. Keep a track of all the Prescriptions and Previous consultations in digital format.
+      1. Disease checker, where AI detects the disease by the images of symptoms.

+      2. AI smartbot, where patient can chat with AI regarding their symptoms.

+      3. Blood Report Analyser, where the patient can get a clear summary about this blood.

+      4. Medicine Alert, where the program alerts the user to take his medicines on time.

       5. Book slots for the consultation on the basis of both doctos and patients availability.

 <h2> Modules </h2>

 - Welcome Page
-- Login / Sign-Up Page
+- Features of MEDICARE
+- MEDICARE applications in smartwatch
-- Home Page
+- Services
-   - Book an Appointment
+   - Book an appointment
-   - Prescriptions
-   - Previous Consultations
-- Disease Checker
-   - Entering Symptons
+   - Prescription details
+   - chat with AI
-   - Display Diseases
+   - previous history